avramaral/orphanhood_municipalities_colombia/README.md

-# Orphanhood modeling
+# Orphanhood modelling

-Modeling orphanhood levels in Colombia, based on mortality and fertility data.
+Modelling orphanhood levels in Colombia, based on mortality and fertility data.